vincreator/Python-Arrays-In-Depth/ArrayClone/README.md

 This project will host a One dimensional array created to mimic the behavior of arrays in other programming Languages

 Comments are provided to highlight the use of the operator methods

+We will be making use of the "ctypes module" to implement our array abstract data type(ADT)